Blog Post Thumbnail

 Once you’re in the office, the best desk booking tools don't just stop at the reservation.
 Many platforms include a live map of the office floor plan, so you can instantly see which desks are free, booked, or currently in use.
 This is a lifesaver when you need to find a quiet corner for a last-minute call or want to sit near a specific teammate.
 Some tools even have wayfinding features that help you navigate the office and easily find your reserved desk or locate meeting rooms.
 It takes the guesswork out of finding your spot, so your team can settle in and get to work faster.

-What to Look For in a Desk Booking Tool
+What Should You Look For in a Desk Booking Tool?

 Not all desk booking tools are created equal.
 When you start comparing options, you'll see a wide range of features, from basic booking calendars to complex workplace management suites.
 The key is to find a tool that solves your specific problems without adding unnecessary complexity for your team.
 A clunky tool that no one uses is worse than no tool at all.